Waleapollo/Wale-Portfolio/index.md

 ##  Portfolio

-In this project I wanted to explore and raise questions on the racial disparity that occurs in the UK and use the power of data to understand where these issues make occur.
-I gathered goverment data from various sources regadring this question, explored and visualized it using a variation of graphs.
+Present is my Data science portfolio that is filled with independent, self-research projects that I have taken interest in and have taken pride in sharing.

 ### Project 1: Racial disparity in the UK

 In this project I wanted to explore and raise questions on the racial disparity that occurs in the UK and use the power of data to understand where these issues make occur.
-I gathered goverment data from various sources regadring this question, explored and visualized it using a variation of graphs.
+I gathered goverment data from various sources ( predominantly gov.uk ) regadring this question, explored and visualized it using a variation of graphs.

 ![dumbbell chart stop and search](https://user-images.githubusercontent.com/86885590/124397397-773e1900-dd07-11eb-8e94-91a38e9faca0.png)